Scrying is the practice of looking into a suitable medium – such as a mirror, a crystal ball or a water-filled bowl – to detect messages or visions.

 - Water surface, e.g. a pond or water in a ball

 - A cloudy liquid

 - Glowing embers

-Some practitioners assert that the scrying medium, such as a crystal ball exposed to light, help them focus attention in the same way that repeating a mantra or concentrating on a mandala would.
-Once they have entered a state of intense focus, free association can be carried out with the perceived images.
+Some practitioners assert that the scrying medium, such as a crystal ball exposed to light, helps them focus attention in the same way that repeating a mantra or concentrating on a mandala would.
+Once they have entered a state of intense focus, the free association can be carried out with the perceived images.